Lispectree/web-sec/web-security-labs/labs/api-testing/README.md

 5. Use the DELETE endpoint to remove the user carlos to solve the lab.

 ![image alt](https://github.com/Lispectree/web-sec/blob/fdc933f392dc0420334bc9d4d90a285834a0c7f0/labs/sql-injection/ap1%20lab%201%20photo%201.jpg)
-Use the change email function
+Use the update email function

 ## Lab 2 — Finding and exploiting an unused API endpoint